vvvesss/aws-ecs-asg-alb/README.md

-# Modular AWS ECS Service with ALB and ASG
+# Modular AWS ECS Service with ALB

 This Terraform project creates an ECS service exposed via an Application Load Balancer (ALB) with auto-scaling capabilities.
 The configuration is organized in a modular way to improve maintainability, reusability, and separation of concerns.